Early Childhood Intervention Certificate (CCC) Information

-Contact the Pensacola State College Education Department for assistance in planning your program of study.
+Contact the Pensacola State College Humanities And Social Sciences Department for assistance in planning your program of study.

 The CHD-CT Child Development and Early Intervention Technical Certificate is a 36- college credit program designed to prepare students as entry level teachers in a child care or pre-school program.
 Upon completion of this program, students will have earned their FCCPC along with Pre-K and Infant/Toddler specialization certificates.
 This program is composed of selected college credit courses offered within the AS Early Childhood degree program and will count toward that degree.
 Selected credits will count toward the Early Childhood Teacher Pre-Primary AA program.
 Please contact the program coordinator for advising.